3D printing has taken the world by storm over the past few years.

 Materialise is another one of the top 3D printing stocks that Wall Street has its eye on right now.

-There are three key sectors of the Materialise business.
-These are additive manufacturing services, 3D printing software, and medical manufacturing.
+Three key sectors shape the Materialise business – additive manufacturing services, 3D printing software, and medical manufacturing.

 Align Technology (NASDAQ: ALGN)

 Align Technology is best known for manufacturing Invisalign clear aligners, a popular alternative to braces.

-There’s been huge demand for clear aligners in recent years, as they are generally considered much more comfortable and easier to manage than braces.
+There’s been a huge demand for clear aligners in recent years, as they are generally considered much more comfortable and easier to manage than braces.

 With all the hype around this stock right now, it is relatively expensive.

 Should You Buy 3D Printing Stocks?

 While 3D printers were initially developed in the 1980s, they were bulky and didn’t have many applications.

-In particular, 3D printers have been very helpful for creating custom medical solutions, auto and electronic parts, and even custom jewelry and fashion pieces.
+In particular, 3D printers have been beneficial for creating custom medical solutions, auto and electronic parts, and even custom jewelry and fashion pieces.

-As 3D printing becomes more accessible to the average consumer, it’s likely that these stocks will continue to rise in value.
+As 3D printing becomes more accessible to the average consumer, these stocks will likely continue to rise in value.

 Best 3D Printing Stocks: Final Thoughts

-In particular, 3D printing has been extremely helpful for the medical industry, because it gives doctors a way to make custom solutions for their patients.
+In particular, 3D printing has been extremely helpful for the medical industry because it gives doctors a way to make custom solutions for their patients.